miikaah/musa/README.md

 ## Done

+##### 21.6.2019

+fix: Initial scan in frontend

 ##### 20.6.2019

+- refactor: Toolbar buttons to use Refs
 - feat: Create a packaging script
 - feat: Use default theme if no cover for album or song
 - fix: Move stuff from localStorage to indexedDB as localStorage is destroyed on quit on mac